Load cell

-A load cell converts a force such as tension, compression, pressure, or torque into an electrical signal that can be measured and standardized.
+A load cell converts a force such as tension, compression, pressure, or torque into a signal (electrical, pneumatic or hydraulic pressure, or mechanical displacement indicator) that can be measured and standardized.
 It is a force transducer.
-As the force applied to the load cell increases, the electrical signal changes proportionally.
-The most common types of load cell are pneumatic, hydraulic, and strain gauges.
+As the force applied to the load cell increases, the signal changes proportionally.
+The most common types of load cells are pneumatic, hydraulic, and strain gauge types for industrial applications.
+Typical non-electronic bathroom scales are a widespread example of a mechanical displacement indicator where the applied weight (force) is indicated by measuring the deflection of springs supporting the load platform, technically a "load cell".

 Strain gauge load cell

 Strain gauge load cells are the kind most often found in industrial settings.
 It is ideal as it is highly accurate, versatile, and cost-effective.
 Structurally, a load cell has a metal body to which strain gauges have been secured.
 The body is usually made of aluminum, alloy steel, or stainless steel which makes it very sturdy but also minimally elastic.
 This elasticity gives rise to the term "spring element", referring to the body of the load cell.
 When force is exerted on the load cell, the spring element is slightly deformed, and unless overloaded, always returns to its original shape.
 As the spring element deforms, the strain gauges also change shape.
 The resulting alteration to the resistance in the strain gauges can be measured as voltage.
-The change in voltage is proportional to the amount of force applied to the cell, thus the amount of force can be calculated from the load cell's output.
+The change in voltage is proportional to the amount of force applied to the cell, so the amount of force can be calculated from the load cell's output.

-Strain Gauges
+Strain gauges

 A strain gauge is constructed of very fine wire, or foil, set up in a grid pattern and attached to a flexible backing.
 When the shape of the strain gauge is altered, a change in its electrical resistance occurs.
 The wire or foil in the strain gauge is arranged in a way that, when force is applied in one direction, a linear change in resistance results.
 Tension force stretches a strain gauge, causing it to get thinner and longer, resulting in an increase in resistance.
 Compression force does the opposite.
 The strain gauge compresses, becomes thicker and shorter, and resistance decreases.
 The strain gauge is attached to a flexible backing enabling it to be easily applied to a load cell, mirroring the minute changes to be measured.

 Since the change in resistance measured by a single strain gauge is extremely small, it is difficult to accurately measure changes.
 Increasing the number of strain gauges applied collectively magnifies these small changes into something more measurable.
 A set of 4 strain gauges set in a specific circuit is an application of a Wheatstone bridge.

-Wheatstone Bridge
+Wheatstone bridge

-A Wheatstone bridge is a configuration of four balanced resistors with a known excitation voltage applied as shown below:
+A Wheatstone bridge is a configuration of four balanced resistors with a known excitation voltage applied.